Local SEO | November 20, 2019

 #1 Set up a Google My Business listing

-It’s Google’s solution to giving business owners the freedom to manage how their business appears on Google Search and Maps.
+It’s Google’s solution to giving business owners the freedom to manage how their business appears on Google Search and Maps (10 films that would have been fine if they had Google maps).

 Google My Business (GMB) is a free business profile that gives owners the tools to update their information, business imagery, respond to reviews, and keep customers up to date amongst other things.
 To Google, it’s a verification tool, helping you to meet their (Google’s) needs for a coveted sidebar space in Google local search.